-Is Cloudera Navigator open source or closed source?
+Is Cloudera Navigator an open source project?

-Cloudera Navigator is a closed-source management tool and part of the Cloudera suite of management capabilities for Hadoop.
+No. Cloudera Navigator is closed source software that is fully integrated with the Hadoop platform.
+Cloudera Navigator complements Cloudera Manager and part of the Cloudera suite of management capabilities for Hadoop clusters.

-How are Cloudera Navigator logs different from Cloudera Manager logs?
+Do Cloudera Navigator logs differ from Cloudera Manager logs?

-Cloudera Navigator tracks and aggregates only the accesses to the data stored in CDH services and used for audit reports and analysis.
+Yes.
+For example, Cloudera Navigator tracks and aggregates accesses to the data stored in CDH services and is used for audit reports and analysis.
 Cloudera Manager monitors and logs all the activity performed by CDH services that helps administrators maintain the health of the cluster.
-Together these logs provide better visibility into both the data access and system activity for an enterprise cluster.
+Together these logs provide better visibility into both data access and system activity for an enterprise cluster.